ufcg-lsd/blowout/README.md

 ## Using Blowout
-After installation and configuration, you can import and add Blowout into your federated cloud job submitter project.
+After installation and configuration, you can import and add Blowout into your federated cloud Task Submitter project.
 The following example illustrates the Blowout usage.

 	import org.fogbowcloud.blowout.core.BlowoutController;

-	public class JobSubmitter {
+	public class TaskSubmitter {

-		public JobSubmitter(File blowoutConf) throws Exception {
+		public TaskSubmitter(File blowoutConf) throws Exception {
 			Properties properties = new Properties();
 			properties.load(new FileInputStream(blowoutConf));